Walking the gorgeous Camino Trail en route to Roncesvalles | Edwina Parsons

 If you want to explore the regional gastronomic delights of France, Italy or Spain, as well as walking the world famous Camino de Santiago, our Food Lover's Camino tours are for you.

 Like the Best Of Camino tours, the Food Lover's Camino tours utilises a support vehicle to drive you to walk the best sections of the Camino trail.
-Between this enjoyable walking and exploring the towns you overnight in, you'll get to experience first class dining experiences featuring Michellin starred restaurants, cooking classes, winery tours and fresh farmer's markets.
+Between this enjoyable walking and exploring the towns you overnight in, you'll get to experience first class dining experiences featuring Michellin starred restaurants, producer visits, winery tours and fresh farmer's markets.

-There are Food Lover's Camino tours for France, Italy and Spain:
+There are Food Lover's Camino tours for France and Spain:

 If you still have questions or some doubt that you are too old to walk the Camino, feel free to get in touch